ms/buildtogether.tech/debugging/index.md

     it the right test data?
 Is it configured the way you think it is?
 Is it the version you think it is?
 Has the feature actually been implemented yet?
     Are you sure?
-Maybe the reason you can't isolate the problem is that it's not there---again, a couple of minutes talking it through with a teammate can save you an hour of trying to fix something that isn't actually broken.
+Maybe the reason you can't isolate the problem is that it's not there---a couple of minutes talking it through with a teammate can save you an hour of trying to fix something that isn't actually broken.

 Make it fail.
 :   You can only debug things when you can see them going wrong, so as we
-    discussed in <span x="communicate"/>, you should try to create a reprex---a minimal reproducible example.
-Just doing this isolates the problem in a surprising number of cases, since each time you throw out part of the original program or dataset because the bug reoccurs without it, you are also throwing out a bunch of possible causes.
+    discussed in <span x="communicate"/>, you should try to create a minimal reproducible example or reprex.
+Doing this finds the problem in a surprising number of cases, since each time you throw out part of the original program or dataset because the bug reoccurs without it, you are also throwing out a bunch of possible causes.

     The easiest way to create a reprex is to divide and conquer.
-The fault responsible for a failure has to occur before the failure, so check the input to the function that's failing.
-If that's wrong, check the inputs to the function calling it, and so on.
-Add assertions to make these checks
+The <span g="fault">fault</span> responsible for a <span g="failure">failure</span>
+    has to occur before the failure, so check the input to the function where the bug is showing up.
+If that's wrong, check the function that's calling it, and so on.

+Instrument your code.
+:   Add assertions to make the checks in your code explicit: they'll help you
-    explicit: they'll help you keep track of what you have looked at for this bug, and will help prevent others in future.
+    keep track of what you have looked at for this bug, and if you leave them in, they will help prevent others in future.

+Alternate between exploration and confirmation.
+:   I often don't know what assertions to write until I've looked at the state
+    of the program, so I go back and forth between adding logging statements (or just `print` statements if the code is small and I'm reasonably sure I can find the bug quickly) and adding assertions.
+Logging gives me new information to help me formulate hypotheses; assertions either confirm or refute those hypotheses.

 Change one thing at a time.
 :   Replacing random pieces of code in the hope of fixing a bug is unlikely to
-    solve your problem: if you got something wrong the first time, the odds think you'll get it right the second?
+    solve your problem: if you got something wrong the first time, what are the odds you'll get it right the second?
 (Or ninth, or twenty-third?)
-    Instead, you should change one thing and then re-run your tests to see if the program works, breaks in the same way, or breaks in a new way.
-(This is another place where version control helps: if you have made a change and it hasn't fixed things, `git restore` will put your code back exactly the way it was so that you're not debugging ever-more-mutated versions of your code.)
+Instead, change one thing and then re-run your tests to see if the program works, breaks in the same way, or breaks in a new way.

+    This is another place where version control helps: if you have made a change and it hasn't fixed things, `git restore` will put your code back exactly the way it was so that you're not trying to fix something that is mutating while you work.

 <div class="callout" markdown="1">